Juventus name Pirlo new head coach hours after sacking Sarri | Goal.com

 Juventus name Pirlo new head coach hours after sacking Sarri

-Goal can confirm that Juventus have named Andrea Pirlo as their new head coach, just hours after sacking Maurizio Sarri.
+Juventus have named Andrea Pirlo as their new head coach on a two-year contract, just hours after sacking Maurizio Sarri.

 Pirlo was only named the club's Under-23 head coach last month, but has secured a major promotion before even taking charge of one match with the Serie C outfit.